Kurtz1993/ng-seed/style-guide.md

 # Style Guide

-This styleguide aims to make an standard for the projects built within BofI, following some of the Angular Style Guide conventions with some adjustments.
+This styleguide aims to make an standard for the projects built with this project, following some of the Angular Style Guide conventions with some adjustments.

 # Style vocabulary